dijitlalchemy/LWTC/README.md

 Orignal Concept As Seen Online https://twitter.com/empireofslop/status/966494823413964800.
 A COPY OF THIS PROJECT'S LICENSE IS ONLINE at https://github.com/dijitlalchemy/LWTC/LICENSE.

-Like Our Work?
+LIKE OUR WORK...

 SUBSCRIBE to THE KING'S BADASS QUARTERLY at https://patreon.com/thekingofslop, and HELP US KEEP THIS PROJECT RUNNING...
 PLUS 7 LIMITED EDITION PRINTS by THE KING OF SLOP.